Armaitii/armaitii.github.io/README.md

 ## About

-My research interests lie at the intersection of **biotechnology, genomics, epigenetics, and neurobiology**.
+My research interests lie at the intersection of **biotechnology, genomics, epigenetics, and therapeutics**.

 I am particularly interested in understanding how molecular and epigenetic mechanisms regulate cellular identity and development, with a growing focus on:

 - Chromatin regulation
 - Neuroepigenetics
-- Neurodevelopment
 - Neurodevelopmental and psychiatric disorders
 - RNA biology
 - Epigenome editing